dndoja/whisper/README.md

 # Whisper

+## Pitch

+Whisper is a top down turn based game.
+You play as the Divine Shadow and the goal is to stop The Emperor from reaching immortality.

+## Lore

 A game in which you play as a the shadow of an Eldrich God, charged with keeping all mortal races... mortal.
 In this universe, Gods are not omnipresent nor are they omnipotent.
 They belong to a Pantheon and each of them has their own abilities suited to their duty.